 In the summary graph, the x-axis indicates the quiz scored percentages , and the y-axis indicates the number of students who received each percentage .

 If a student had multiple assignment attempts, you can view past attempts in SpeedGrader.
 Quiz stats will only display the kept score for the student (highest score or latest score).
 To view the score setting for multiple attempts, edit your quiz and view the multiple attempts settings option.
 If necessary, you can give your students an extra attempt.

 When instructors generate an analysis report, Canvas shows the last time the report was generated.
 If there is an error with the report, instructors can retry the option or cancel the analysis completely.

-Download csv files to view Student Analysis or Item Analysis for each quiz question to counts all student attempts in the statistics.
-For more detailed information on how item analysis is calculated, please refer to the Item Analysis PDF.
+Download CSV files to view Student Analysis or Item Analysis for each quiz question to count all student attempts in the statistics.
+For more detailed information about item analysis limitations and calculations, please refer to the Quiz Item Analysis PDF.

 View Question Breakdown

 Quiz question shows the total percentage of students who answered the quiz question correctly .